elvinup/CS-Career/Tips & Tricks/Linux/HWBF/Disk Replacement.md

 This usually means that a disk was reassigned.

-Boot into single user mode to edit /etc/fstab to comment out drives that could be causing this to happen
+Boot into single user mode to evidit /etc/fstab to comment out drives that could be causing this to happen

 Follow this [guide](https://www.tecmint.com/boot-into-single-user-mode-in-centos-7/)